 Finding the Best Places to Retire Since 2006!

-On a High Grassy Plain in North Central Colorado, Louisville is a Casual, Affluent Town with a Cute Downtown and Sweeping Views of the Rocky Mountains
+On a High Grassy Plain in North Central Colorado, Louisville is a Casual, Prosperous Town with a Cute Downtown and Sweeping Views of the Rocky Mountains

-Overview: Louisville sits on a grassy plain about 25 miles northwest of Denver and is an attractive city with expansive views of the majestic Rocky Mountains.
-It is a casual, affluent place with educated residents and has been named by several national publications as one of the places to live in the United States.
+Louisville sits on a grassy plain about 25 miles northwest of Denver and is an attractive city with expansive views of the majestic Rocky Mountains.
+It is a casual, prosperous place with educated residents and has been named by several national publications as one of the best places to live in the United States.

 Many residents work in high tech, aerospace and clean energy jobs, creating a stable economic base.
 A thriving downtown area that is home to more than 100 specialty shops, cafes, bookstores and restaurants adds to the quality of life.
 Outdoor recreation includes golfing, hiking and biking, and downhill skiing is just 30 minutes to the west.
 During the summer, the weekly Louisville Street Faire draws a big crowd for musical performances and festivities.
 The ever popular Louisville Farmers' Market features pesticide-free vegetables, organic European breads, Colorado wines and much more.
 Live music occurs at the open air Steinbaugh Pavilion.
 Large retailers are few, and many residents shop in Superior, just four miles away.